thieryl/cout/README.md

 ## The files structure

 Terraform elaborates all the files inside the working directory so it does not matter if everything is contained in a single file or divided into many, although it is convenient to organize the resources in logical groups and split them into different files.
 Let’s take a look at how we can do this effectively:

+All variables are defined in the [variable.tf](variables.tf) file.
+Before you run the the “terraform apply” command, you need to insert your access and secret keys.
+If you also want to log into the EC2 machine, make sure you fill in the key name as well.

+Every variable is of type String, except for the AmiLinux.
+This particular variable is a map and depends on the content of the region variable.
+You can add the region you wish to use in the map using the ami-id of the AWS Linux distribution.

+In the `network.tf` file, we set up the provider for AWS and the VPC declaration.
+Together with the Route53 configuration, the option specified for the vpc creation enables an internal name resolution for our VPC.
+As you may be aware, Terraform can be used to build infrastructures for many environments, such as AWS, Azure, Google Cloud, VMware, and many others.
+A full list is available here: https://www.terraform.io/docs/providers/index.html .
+In this article, we are using AWS as the provider.